top of page

 My work seeks to capture the Romantic beauty and melancholy embedded in the abandoned structures of post-industrial landscapes and our natural environments.

 Urban ruins reveal to us the fleeting nature of time.
 Like wandering through the shadows of an enchanted forest, we are confronted with the perpetual cycle of decay that governs life, blurring the distinction between nature and culture.
-These remnants bear witness to the adaptive powers of ecosystems, a humbling reminder of our relative transience in the face of nature.
+These remnants of our past bear witness to the adaptive powers of our ecosystems, humbly reminding us of our relative transience in the face of nature.
 Once symbols of progress and innovation, these structures now echo with lost futures.

 Through my paintings, I strive to evoke these paradoxical emotions of volatility, historicity, and fragmentation.
-My intention is to convey a sense of awe towards these discarded elements of the landscape and to incite reflection on the beauty and fragility of life.
+I hope to convey a sense of awe towards these discarded elements of the landscape and to incite reflection on the fragility of life.

-Alongside my painting practice, I keep a steady writing practice, exploring topics a variety of topics such as existentialism, gender studies, new media and the sublime.
+Alongside my painting, I keep a steady writing practice, exploring topics such as existentialism, new media and the sublime.
+I am currently studying Art History at Université Paris 1 Panthéon Sorbonne.

 bottom of page